"

 10.1 Organizing and Formatting Business Reports

-Before we begin to investigate the different types and aspect of developing a business report, let’s take a quick overview of the business report.
+Before we begin to investigate the different types and aspects of developing business reports, let’s take a quick overview of this form of communication.

 Organization

 Much like correspondence, you may choose between the direct and indirect methods to structure your reports.
-The direct method is used when you have a receptive audience; whereas, the indirect method is used when you must persuade your audience.
+The direct method, Figure 10.1.2, is used when you have a receptive audience; whereas, the indirect method, Figure 10.1.1, works best when you must persuade your audience.
 Whichever you decide to use will depend on the context, audience, and your purpose.
 Pay attention to these essential considerations when thinking of your stakeholders.
 Stakeholders may include the person(s) the report is about, whom it is for, who has an interest in the matter, and the organization overall.
 Ask yourself who the key decision makers are, who the experts will be, and how your words and images may be interpreted.

-Figure 10.1.1 shows the organizing pattern of an indirect report.
+Figure 10.1.1 The organizing pattern of an indirect report.

-Figure 10.1.2 presents the organizing pattern of a direct report.
+Figure 10.1.2 The organizing pattern of a direct report.

 Reports vary by size, format, and function.
-You need to be flexible and adjust your report to the needs of the audience and to your purpose as there are several types of reports, including, for example, proposals, recommendations, problem-solving, and progress.
+You need to be flexible and adjust the report components to the needs of the audience and to your purpose as there are several types of reports, including, for example, proposals, recommendations, problem-solving, and progress.
 Reports are typically organized around six key elements:

 • Who the report is about and/or prepared for